EKGF/ekg-method/docs/index.md

    for your enterprise’s business processes,
 2. be more easily compliant with regulations and
 3. enable strategic use cases that create a competitive advantage.
+4. To connect business silos to make them work together
+5. To create business agility by creating reusable business components
+6. To capture intellectual property and manage your business value

 The key _artifact_ in the development of an EKG is "the Use Case Tree":